Gag Play

 The mouth restraint before eroticism

 The gag as a physical object long predates any sexual context: devices to stop the mouth appear across the documented history of punishment, interrogation, and enforced silence.
 The most studied example is the scold's bridle (also called the branks, gossip's bridle, or witch's bridle), an iron head-cage with a bit pressed onto the tongue.
-According to the Wikipedia account of the scold's bridle, the device was first recorded in Scotland in 1567, the earliest documented case sentenced Bessie Tailiefeir to be "brankit" at Edinburgh's cross for slandering a baillie, and its use spread through England and the colonies, with examples recorded as late as 1856 in Lancashire.
-Such instruments were instruments of public humiliation that physically prevented speech; their migration into eroticised, theatrical, and consensual use parallels the broader emergence of organised bondage and discipline subcultures in the twentieth century.
+According to the Wikipedia account of the scold's bridle, the device was first recorded in Scotland in 1567, when Bessie Tailiefeir was sentenced to be "brankit" at Edinburgh's cross for slandering the baillie Thomas Hunter.
+By the end of the 1500s many sizeable Scottish towns kept a branks, sometimes fixed to the mercat cross as a deterrent, and the device spread through England and its colonies, with examples recorded as late as 1856 at Bolton le Moors in Lancashire.
+These were instruments of public humiliation that physically prevented speech; their migration into eroticised, theatrical, and consensual use parallels the broader emergence of organised bondage and discipline subcultures in the twentieth century.

 Clinical lineage